-Combining visits to Australia's largest city, two famous reef systems and ultimate temperate aquatic playground, this is a must for any marine enthusiast that also enjoys a spot of birdwatching.
+Combining visits to Australia's largest city, the world famous Ningaloo reef systemsand ultimate temperate aquatic playground, this is a must for any marine enthusiast that also enjoys a spot of birdwatching in Australia.

-Diving across Ningaloo provides the opportunity to see resident Manta Rays at Coral Bay, with turtles nesting and hatching at this time.Eyre Peninsula Lady Elliot Island Ningaloo & Exmouth Sydney Harbour
+Diving across Ningaloo provides the opportunity to see resident Manta Rays at Coral Bay, with turtles nesting and hatching at this time.Eyre Peninsula Ningaloo & Exmouth Sydney Harbour

 Type: Groups,Private Charter

 Duration: Full Day

 Embarking on a luxury cruiser, this nature packed adventure on Sydney’s doorstep will surprise and delight wildife lovers.
 Upon disembarking the boat on Sydney’s beautiful Northern beaches, guides will educate guests about the native wildlife and ecosystems on a walk through to Shelley Beach in Manly, where your undersea experience will commence.

 A diverse range of marine wildlife inhabit the area, composed of sandy seabeds, rocky reefs, and protected bays perfect for snorkelling where you may encounter species such as Blue Groper, Gunthers and Dusky Butteflyfish, Black Rockcod, Wobbegongs, Cuttlefish, Potbelly Seahorses and the Weedy Sea Dragon.

 Peak season for shearwaters including Wedge-tailed, Flesh-footed, Sooty, Hutton's and Fluttering species, Pomarine and Long-tailed Jaegers, Australasian Gannets, Greated Crested Terns, Silver Gulls, Little Penguins on approach to Sydney Harbour.